Best Overall Women's Hardshell Jacket

 After a lot of rain, snow, and wind, we weren't surprised to rate the Arc'teryx SV and the Arc'teryx Theta as our top performers for weather protection.
 Both feature great hoods that provide amazing coverage.
 The SV had a little more coverage than the Theta with its storm hood.
 Not only that, but they were the only two hardshell jackets that did not "wet out" after a minute of being in a continuous stream of water.
 All others tested, including the Arc'teryx Beta, beaded the water for a few minutes before the fabric became saturated.
 All the products across the board are waterproof thanks to their membranes, but many of the face fabrics absorbed more water than we expected.

 The product we were the least happy with was the Patagonia Piolet.
-The hood does not provide adequate coverage, and actually funneled water down into the collar after being cinched down.
-In terms of warmth, the Norrona and the Arc'teryx SV provided the most warmth.
-The Norrona has a thicker shell than the others tested, which is really nice when hanging out at wet, windy belays for long periods of time.
+The hood does not provide adequate coverage and funneled water down into the collar after being cinched down.
+Regarding warmth, the Arc'teryx SV provided the most warmth.

 Psyched to get out on some ice during a winter storm in Silverton, CO.
 A perfect day for testing weather protection - wind, wet snow, and cold weather.